 I’m an internal medicine physician by training, and I’ve experienced the ups and downs of practicing medicine with varying amounts of data.
-I generally had solid information about encounters with each of my patients, though it wasn’t always as accessible as I would have liked.
+On the one hand, I generally had solid information about encounters with each of my patients, though it wasn’t always as accessible as I would have liked.
 On the other hand, if a patient received care elsewhere, I’d have spotty data to work with.
-I had to take what I could get or invest time and effort tracking down the information.
+I had to take what I could get or invest time and effort into tracking down the information.

 Few things turn physicians off of data-driven approaches to managing patient populations more than bad data.
 In my practice, I’ve been handed lists of patients identified as lacking preventive care and, frankly, I knew the list wasn’t accurate.
 For example, I once received a list of patients to contact for a colonoscopy, and I knew that many of them had already been screened.
 I didn’t trust the list, so I didn’t want to work from it.
 My staff and I simply didn’t have the time to devote to schedule these patients for a colonoscopy if they didn’t really need one.

 Unfortunately, bad data exists because it comes from multiple sources and is presented in multiple formats.
 Capture methods are inconsistent, resulting in both structured and unstructured data.
 It has subjective definitions depending on who is using it.
 And data is complex with multiple variables and changing regulatory requirements that call for changing data sets.